Beautiful Photo Spots in Kanazawa

 Oyama Shrine

 We got some lovely photos of us sitting on this stone bench with the garden in the background.
-We also helped taking photos for another couple and two friendly Japanese old ladies at this same spot.
+We also helped taking photos for another couple and two friendly Japanese elderly ladies at this same spot.
 It is such a peaceful place to relax and take in the scenery.

 the stone bench at Oyama Shrine in Kanazawa, with the pond and shrubs in the background.